owlbarn/tutorial/book/ndarray/README.md

 ## Vectorised Math

 Many common operations on ndarrays can be decomposed as a series of `map`, `fold`, and `scan` operations.
 There is even a specific programming paradigm built atop of this called `Map-Reduce`, which was hyped several years ago in many data processing frameworks.
+Nowadays, map-reduce is one dominant data-parallel processing paradigm.

 The ndarray module has included a very comprehensive set of mathematical functions and all have been vectorised.
 This means you can apply them directly on an ndarray and the function will be automatically applied to every element in the ndarray.